-Like a true Pothos, the Silver Satin can adapt to slightly lower light but it risks losing its iridescence and shine.
+Like a true pothos, the silver scindapsus can adapt to slightly lower light but it risks losing its iridescence and shine.
 As it matures, expect its leaves to evolve in shape and scale.